FAQs

 Some positive aspects of having facility shut down for recertification include:

-1. it allows all personnel to access the facility safely without the need to don protective clothing.
-Personnel accessing the facility at this time, which may include certifiers, controlling authorities, facility maintenance crews who are non-laboratory personnel can carry out their respectively duties freely and safely without being limited by a PPE;
+1. Allows all personnel to access the facility safely without the need to don personnel protective equipment (PPE).
+Personnel accessing the facility at this time may include certifiers, controlling authorities, facility maintenance crews who are non-laboratory personnel, and such personnel can carry out their respectively duties freely and safely without being limited by the PPE.

-2. more robust and extensive testing and challenging of the facility equipment, engineering and/or ventilation systems can be carried out without being worried of any possible containment breach and adverse impact to the environment and the surrounding due to test or system failure; and
+2. Allows more robust and extensive testing and challenging of the facility equipment, engineering and/or ventilation systems without being worried of any possible containment breach and adverse impact to the environment and the surrounding due to test or system failure.

-3. facility can take the shutting time as opportunity to conduct housekeeping, in-house maintenance, servicing, repairing or replacing of equipment, engineering or ventilation parts, and training of staff on emergency preparedness.
+3. Facility can take the shut down time as opportunity to conduct housekeeping, in-house maintenance, servicing, repairing or replacing of equipment, engineering or ventilation parts, and on-site training of staff on emergency responses.

 Individual facility operator shall assess if there is a need for its facility to shut down for re-certification, weighing the benefits and the potential delay or interruption of laboratory services or research, and taking into consideration the facility conditions and safety of personnel involved in the re-certification process.